DANACH666DJ/arcade-game/README.md

 Once the player manages to reach the top (the water) the game will inform us of the different levels that we are going through with a modal and an informative text on the top.

-In order to carry out this game they have needed several skills of js, html and css.
+* In order to carry out this game they have needed several skills of js, html and css.
   They are the following:

-Object-Oriented JavaScript,
+    * Object-Oriented JavaScript,
-constructor functions to create multiple Enemy instances, prototypal inheritance,
+    * constructor functions to create multiple Enemy instances,
+    * prototypal inheritance,
-HTML5 Canvas API,
+    * HTML5 Canvas API,
-resource loading via immediately-invoked function expressions (IIFE)
+    * resource loading via immediately-invoked function expressions (IIFE)

 In future improvements it is planned to add different levels of difficulty and different prizes that the user will achieve by including items on the canvas.

+## Instructions of execution

 ## Contributing